rakutentech/android-miniapp/miniapp/USERGUIDE.md

 ### Send Json To Host App
 **API Docs:** [MiniAppMessageBridge.sendJsonToHostApp](api/com.rakuten.tech.mobile.miniapp.js/-mini-app-message-bridge/send-json-to-host-app.html)

 The MiniApp is able to send the Universal Bridge.
-It can be either a message or an event for any purposea according their need in `json` format.
+It can be either a message or an event for any purpose according to your need in `json` format.

 ### User Info